-If for any reason we don’t feel valued, or don’t feel we contribute to the tribe, and don’t feel connected with those around us, we are likely to feel unsettled, isolated, even anxious – evolution’s way of nudging us to change the situation.
+If for any reason we don’t feel connected with the tribe we are likely to feel unsettled and isolated, even anxious – evolution’s way of nudging us to change the situation.

-In short, we evolved a need to feel connected with one another, and when we satisfy that need we are rewarded with core happiness.
+In short, we evolved a need to feel connected with one another, and when we satisfy that need we are rewarded with a relaxed, general feeling of wellbeing – core happiness.

 Q. ‘If we need to feel connected with one another, why do many of us fear or dislike people of other races and creeds?’

 One reason: The fear of another tribe can strengthen the connection we feel within our own tribe.

 (ii) Another long-term beneficial trait is the need to feel that we contribute to the tribe.